lazergoat1/Portfolio/README.md

 ** IN PROGRESS **

-Single Realm is an in progress 2D RPG which takes inspiration from Realm of the Mad God.
-Currently you can fight one enemy type in a small map to gain xp.
-In the future the game will have a procedurally generated map, an inventory system, and multiple enemy types.
+Single Realm is an in-progress 2D RPG that takes inspiration from Realm of the Mad God.
+Currently, you can fight one enemy type in a small map to gain XP.
+In the future, the game will have a procedurally generated map, an inventory system, and multiple enemy types.

 Project folder Title: Single Realm